The Artist in the Ambulance: Commercial performance and legacy

 Prior to release, 100,000 copies of The Artist in the Ambulance had been shipped to stores; it sold 47,500 copies in its first week of release.
 By July 2006, it had sold 391,000 copies in the US.
 The album peaked at number 16 on the Billboard 200 chart, making it their first album to do so.
 It topped the Top Internet Albums chart.
 The album reached number nine on the UK Rock Albums Chart.
 "All That's Left" peaked at number 24 on Alternative Airplay, number 36 on Mainstream Rock Airplay and number 37 on Active Rock.
 "Stare at the Sun" peaked at number 39 on Alternative Airplay.
+In 2019, Teranishi said the album was "undoubtedly the highest point of [Thrice's] career as far as profile and popularity are concered."

 In a 2007 interview, Riley Breckenridge said the label pushed to make Thrice and Thursday "the next grunge [movement] or whatever we were supposed to become.
 It just did not work".
 Orange County Register ranked The Artist in the Ambulance at number five on their list of the "10 best albums of the ’00s".
 NME included the album on their list of the "20 Emo Albums That Have Resolutely Stood The Test Of Time".
 Rock Sound ranked it at number 25 on their list of "modern classics", stating that it was "their first classic, introducing themselves to the world at large with a brand of unique post-hardcore that is still to be bettered".
+In 2019, the magazine ranked the album at number 82 on their list of the 250 greatest albums released since the publication's debut in 1999.
 The Color Morale covered "Stare at the Sun" for their EP Artist Inspiration Series (2017).